SoosheBot/webapi-iii-guided/notes.md

 ##Types (based on how it's being used)

 -global: runs on every request that comes in to the server
+-local: //fill in the blanks here from Luis' notes

 TO NOTE: Order matters.
 It goes top to bottom, and left to right